 Note that you can also spend half an hour with one of our doctors during an initial consultation, where you can explore the DPC care model and ask us questions directly.
 You will have no obligation to register with us following a consultation.
 No medical advice or treatment will be offered at this consultation.

 Lifestyle Medicine is the use of evidence-based lifestyle therapeutic approaches (such as a plant-predominant dietary lifestyle, regular physical activity, adequate sleep, stress management, avoiding the use of risky substances, and pursuing other non-drug modalities) to treat, reverse, and prevent chronic disease.

 In this specialty, a treatment approach/method is focused on the whole person.
 So rather than addressing a symptom alone, it analyzes what we eat, what we do, and how we interact with other people.
 It also focuses on a whole-food, plant-based diet, physical activity, sleep, and stress-management as medical treatments.

 A whole-person approach is a very valuable care tool, especially in a world where chronic health issues such as obesity and diabetes are occurring more and more frequently.
 These illnesses are influenced by multiple risk factors, including:

 But utilizing a medical approach that addresses multiple risk factors increases the chances of a patient successfully avoiding a medical issue and living healthier, longer.

-Both Dr. Dougherty and Dr. Gentile dig deep into lifestyle medicine.
-With offices in Allison Park and Highland Park, they devote much of thier time to studying these principles, with goals to treat the underlying causes of disease in order to help people to get off of medications and live longer, healthier lives.
+Dr. Gentile digs deep into lifestyle medicine.
+With offices in Allison Park and Highland Park, she devotes much of her time to studying these principles, with goals to treat the underlying causes of disease in order to help people to get off of medications and live longer, healthier lives.